 WHAT WE DID

 “Activity” wise, we hit up the Cliff Walk–a must-do, and wear closed toe shoes if possible, ideally workout stuff–spent a little time at the beach (we went to Easton’s which was the wettest beach ever…would not recommend personally based on our experience as pretty much all the sand was soaked from the tide, but Ashlee and Michael didn’t mind it), walked around downtown and perused some shops (the Kiel James Patrick flagship store, pictured below, recently opened and is beautiful–I snagged this sweater), and took an awesome sunset cruise through Classic Cruises of Newport.
 The cruise was amazing and I cannot recommend it enough…we had the best time.
 Tickets were only $41 and included unlimited champagne and beer + the 1.5 hour cruise that contained the most beautiful views of the Newport area.
 Corks were popping, the wind was blowing, and everyone on the boat seemed to be in the highest spirits!

-I also dragged J to the Mark Sikes Coastal Living Idea House, which is getting a dedicated post next week aside from the peek below because it was basically out of a dream (update: view the post here!)
+On our first trip, I also dragged J to the Mark Sikes Coastal Living Idea House, which is getting a dedicated post next week aside from the peek below because it was basically out of a dream (update: view the post here!)
 It was about a 15 minute walk through residential neighborhoods from where we had lunch on Saturday (Flo’s mentioned below).
-Highly, highly recommend a visit if you can make it and are a Mark Sikes fan or just love interior design.
+Sadly the house was just for one summer!

 WHERE WE ATE